APY VS APR? Which is Better?

 Your success will depend on elements like margin trading, cryptocurrency staking, and crypto lending.
 In an ideal world, you would be a platform lending assets, and as expected, your earnings would have increased over time.
 However, you must never lose sight of your primary objective.
 In other words, the return on the initial investment plus interest.

-Understanding APR and APY are crucial for managing your own money.
-The gap between APR and APY widens when interest accumulates more frequently.
+It's important to grasp the concepts of APR and APY to effectively handle your finances.
+The difference between APR and APY becomes more significant as interest compounds more often.
 Be aware of the various rates offered while looking for a loan, applying for a credit card, or trying to get the greatest rate of return on a savings account.

 Financial organisations have several reasons for charging various rates, based on whether you're a borrower or a lender.
 Make sure you are aware of the prices they are quoting, then compare those to rates offered by similar organisations.
 You can be surprised by the disparity in the statistics, and the lowest stated rate for just a loan might really turn out to be the most costly.

-If you liked this article, check our blog on locked vs flexible staking
+If you liked this article, make sure to read locked vs flexible staking

 Trade Bitcoin and 200+ other coins with 0 fees* on Zelta.io